 The Western Power forecast has been developed in three main categories, namely primary, secondary excluding 66 kV, and 66 kV.
-The 66 kV has been considered separately as this relates to the SWIS zone substation and subtransmission system.
+The 66 kV has been considered separately as this relates to the SWIS zone substation and sub-transmission system.
 There is a significant program to upgrade this 66 kV system due to load growth and capacity drivers, and as such, these assets have been analysed separately to allow a more detailed optimisation with the demand related augmentations.

-Figure 45 and Figure 46 show a breakdown of asset capital expenditure during the review period for the non-66 kV primary and secondary assets.
-These figures show that primary plant capital expenditure is approximately twice that of secondary plant.
-The most significant asset groups being circuit breakers, current and voltage transformers, and surge arrestors.
+Figure 45 and Figure 46 show a breakdown of asset capital expenditure during the review period for the non-66 kV primary and secondary assets, the most significant asset groups being circuit breakers, current transformers, lines and distance protection equipment.